Ratsch0k/blog/src/content/posts/tile-location-report-impersonation/index.md

 The API endpoint to upload location reports doesn't properly check the user's session, allowing an unauthenticated attacker to upload location reports for the Tile trackers of other users while pretending to be someone else.

-Using this vulnerability, an attacker could effectively make _Community Find_ unusable for all users on the platform.
+Using this vulnerability, an attacker could effectively make Tile's tracking network (called _Community Find_) unusable for all users on the platform.

 It is unclear to what extent the impersonation affects users.
 As the attacker is able to specify the client UUID of any user's client, the effect depends on how Tile further processes the client UUID.